AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * There seem to be quite a few more ambient sound effects that weren't in the base game (like clanking chains/cages in Kamoshida's palace), but I'm mostly playing with headphones now, so I could just be noticing them more.
 * There are 20-30 new songs that have been added to the soundtrack.

-## **Gameplay**
+## ***Gameplay***

 ### Story & Cutscenes

-* A number of characters that show up later in the game make brief cameos and show up in various places around Tokyo much earlier than they did in the base game.
+* >!A number of characters that show up later in the game make brief cameos and show up in various places around Tokyo much earlier than they did in the base game.!<
-* Kamoshida can now be seen walking around the school after 4/18 and can be talked to for some more verbal abuse.
+* >!Kamoshida can now be seen walking around the school after 4/18 and can be talked to for some more verbal abuse.!<
-* The prologue also has a new in-engine cutscene that introduces Kasumi Yoshizawa.
+* >!The prologue also has a new in-engine cutscene that introduces Kasumi Yoshizawa.!<
-* On 4/12, there is a new interactive cutscene that introduces the protagonist to Kasumi for the first time during a subway ride to school.!<
+* >!On 4/12, there is a new interactive cutscene that introduces the protagonist to Kasumi for the first time during a subway ride to school.!<
-* On 4/18, there is another interactive cutscene with Kasumi and Kawakami.
+* >!On 4/18, there is another interactive cutscene with Kasumi and Kawakami.!<
 * The anime cutscenes are still hot garbage.

 ### Daily Life